 (one synonym : Casbia rosacea Holloway, 1979)

-The caterpillars of this species have been found on various trees in RHAMNACEAE, including:
+The caterpillars have been found feeding on various trees in RHAMNACEAE, including:

-The adult moths are mottled brown all over.
+The adult moths are mottled brown all over, each wing having two faint dark transverse lines, and a variable pair of spots near the middle of the margin.
 The males have a small transparent spot on each forewing.
 The wingspan is about 2 cms.

 The species has beeen found in :